famliy-screen-time/familyscreentime.ca/_posts/2020-03-15-cause-effect-in-screen-time-and-developmental-progress.md

 ## Conclusion

 What is the takeaway from this study?
 There is evidence to show that screen time has the potential to be harmful to child development.
 However, this is a complicated relationship that involves many factors, not just screen time by itself.

 This study does not suggest that screen time is inherently bad.
 Instead, parents should be mindful of how their children are interacting with technology.
-Questions like the ones above can be used to help develop healthy screen time habits in the home.

 The [BBC](https://www.bbc.com/news/health-47026834) article that reported on the study points out that different national child research groups, including in the US, Canada, and the UK, have provided different guidelines for screen time among young children.
 This shows how research on the effects of screen time is still ongoing, but it can be confusing for parents who want straightforward advice.
 [The Royal College of Paediatrics and Child Health](https://www.rcpch.ac.uk/sites/default/files/2018-12/rcpch_screen_time_guide_-_final.pdf) in the UK does not suggest any hard limits on screen time based on age or hours per day, but it does offer some open-ended questions for families to consider: